munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code invoke-op (1 before, 1 after)

-And add it to the disassembler.
+And add it to the disassembler:

 ^code disassemble-invoke (2 before, 1 after)

-This is a new, special, instruction format, so it needs a little custom disassembly logic.
+This is a new, special instruction format, so it needs a little custom disassembly logic.

 ^code invoke-instruction